Drunk Driving Accident Victims – Drinking and Driving Attorney

 While these numbers are considerably lower than where they once were, drunk driving is still a massive problem in the United States.
 On average, 130 million U.S. adults report some level of alcohol consumption before driving each year.
 Car crashes are the leading cause of death for teens and nearly 25 percent of crashes involving teens involves an underage drunk driver.
 In fact, according to the latest data, drivers ages 16-24 made up 39 percent of drivers involved in fatal alcohol-impaired crashes.
 Additionally, young adult 25-34 make up another 29 percent of fatal drunk driving crashes.

 In 2017, 19 percent of the 1,147 traffic deaths involving children 0 to 14 involved alcohol impairment.

 When is a Driver Considered to be Legally Drunk in Texas?

 Driving while intoxicated or impaired (DWI), is a federal offense.
 If an individual is driving impaired, they can be arrested and charged with a DWI if their blood alcohol content (BAC), is at or above the legal level of .08.
+In 2016, more than 1 million drivers were arrested for driving under the influence of alcohol or narcotics.
 There is no amount of money or a price tag that can cover the cost of pain and suffering caused by a serious injury or losing a loved one to a drunk driver.
 However, every little bit helps.
 Drunk driving accidents are entirely preventable, and it takes a seriously negligent driver to drive under the influence of alcohol.
-In the event of a drunk driving accident, our team of drunk driving accident victims attorneys is here to help victims receive the justice they deserve.
+In the event of a drunk driving accident, our team of drunk driving accident victims attorneys is here to help victims hit by a drunk driver receive the justice they deserve.